-Operating expenses as a percentage of operating revenue increased to 44.1% compared with 43.6% in the previous year.
+Operating expenses as a percentage of operating revenue were stable at 44.7%.
 Operating expenses consist of R&D and selling, general and administrative expenses (SG&A).
-R&D expenses remained constant at CHF 6.2 million, whereas SG&A expenses increased by 2.8% to CHF 55.8 million.
-Net other operating income (expense) amounted to an expense of CHF 0.5 million compared with an expense of CHF 0.6 million in the previous year.
+R&D expenses of CHF 6.4 million were stable at 4.9% of operating revenue, whereas SG&A expenses decreased by 5.3% to CHF 51.8 million.
+Net other operating income (expense) amounted to an income of CHF 0.3 million, compared with an income of CHF 0.1 million in the previous year.